TeraSoftIT/PythonForKid-s/README.md

 - About the Instractor
 - Something Added by Admin
 - Nothing Added by Colobarate
-- This is New Rule
+- This is New Rule by Admin
 - Prerequisites of Python Course
 - Course Content of Python
 - Course Goal & Plan